riot/riot.github.io/api.md

 </my-component>
 ```

-The `shouldUpdate` method will always receive 2 arguments: the first one contains the new component properties and the second argument the current ones.
+The `shouldUpdate` method will always receive 2 arguments: the first one contains the new component properties and the second argument contains the current ones.

 ``` html
 <my-component>